MrGallo/pbd-python/exercises/118-displaying-some-multiples.md

 # Displaying Some Multiples

 Write a program to calculate the multiples of a given number.
-Have the user enter a number, and then use a `for` loop to display all the multiples of that number from 1 to 12.
+Have the user enter a number, and then use a `for` loop to display all the multiples of that number from `1` to `12`.
 It is not necessary to use a function.

 You *must* use a `for` loop.

+Name the file `118_multiples.py`

 ```
 Choose a number: 7